seanMj/stopMASSkillersFromMASScasualtys/README.md

 Nvm its too dark...
 But adding this to supermarkets as a testing ground would be a first step.
 I mean if anyone wants to brainstorm this, no one is going to be stopping you from solving mass murderers

+Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.